pongtato/Pogplant/Pogplant/Engine Readme.txt

 ScriptingBuild.sln is the project for the C# scripts, and can be added/built while the editor is still running.

-To play the game in our editor, either remove #define PPD_EDITOR_BUILD, or do file->open..-> and open Level01_M3_Blockout.json in Resources/Scenes, then press play.
+To play the game in our editor, either remove #define PPD_EDITOR_BUILD, or do file->open..-> and open Level01.json in Resources/Scenes, then press play.

-Editor: (Uncomment out #define PPD_EDITOR_BUILD on Application.h line 6 to access editor)
+Editor: (Uncomment out #define PPD_EDITOR_BUILD on Windows.h line 3 under Pogplant > Source Files > Window to access editor)

 	WASD 	- Movement
 	Q/R 	- Up/Down